Here's Who's On and Off the List of Trump's Most Likely VPs - ExBulletin

 Former President Donald Trump speaks during a campaign rally at SNHU Arena on January 20, 2024… [+] in Manchester, New Hampshire.
 (Photo by Alex Wong/Getty Images)

-On April 29, Trump eliminated Arizona Senate candidate Kari Lake from his shortlist, the Washington Post reported, citing five anonymous sources who said Trump had expressed annoyance and frustration with Lake and had sought to distance himself from her, fearing she would lose the Arizona Senate race and she would be associated with his loss.

-On April 28, Trump showed increased interest in Burgum, hosting him and his wife at Mar-a-Lago over Easter, Axios reported, citing four sources familiar with the matter who said Trump brought up Burgums' name to several times in recent weeks as someone who had little baggage. and the ability to attract moderate voters.
+Elise Stefanik, NY: The Republican Conference chairwoman is one of Trump's most loyal supporters in Congress: she was one of the first members to support his 2024 presidential bid, constantly promoting of his allegations of election fraud and frequently criticizes his legal problems on television. interviews.

+Senator Tom Cotton, Ark. : Frequently touted by pundits and the press as a potential vice presidential pick, Cotton has refused to weigh in on the vice presidential contest, telling ABC in early May that anyone campaigning for the position or pushing for the position would not. 'wasn't. useful for what we should all be focusing on, which is winning elections.

-On April 28, Trump met with Florida Governor Ron DeSantis in Miami, the Washington Post reported, raising speculation that he might be in the running, although the meeting was reportedly intended to recruit DeSantis' donor network for helping Trump and burying the hatchet after Trump repeatedly attacked DeSantis while he was still in the presidential race.
+Florida Governor Ron DeSantis: Trump met with Florida Governor Ron DeSantis in Miami, the Washington Post reported, raising speculation that he could be in the running, although the meeting reportedly focused on enlisting the DeSantis donor network to help Trump and bury the hatchet after Trump. repeatedly attacked DeSantis while he was still in the presidential race.

-April 28 Vance said in an interview on Fox News on Sunday that he had never spoken to.
-[Trump] for vice president, although his name is often bandied about among the press and pundits as a potential choice, adding that he would have to seriously consider it if Trump asked him to be his vice presidential nominee.

-April 26 Noem, who Trump said was a strong potential choice, admitted in her new book that she shot and killed her family's untrainable and dangerous 14-month-old puppy, Cricket, then turned the gun on on one of his wicked, wicked goats.
-The Guardian reported obtaining an advanced copy of the book No Going Back: The Truth on Whats Wrong with Politics and How We Move America Forward, sparking bipartisan outrage and effectively hurting her chances as vice president.

 Crucial quote